JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 <tldr>
    This is a local integration method.
 It can work for you if:<br/>

-   * You have an iOS app with local SPM modules.
+   * You have an iOS app with local SwiftPM modules.
    * You've already set up a Kotlin Multiplatform project targeting iOS on your local machine.
    * Your existing iOS project has a static linking type.<br/>